-6.1.4.
-Direct or indirect exposure to nuclear energy, enhanced radiation associated with any use ofnuclear or atom fission or fusion energy or utilization of fissionable materials.

 6.1.5.
-Goods manufacturing flaws or defects resulting from the fact that on the date the Insurance Contract is executed the goods have been previously used or have damages (defects) due to any other reasons.
+Direct or indirect exposure to nuclear energy, enhanced radiation associated with any use of nuclear or atom fission or fusion energy or utilization of fissionable materials.

 6.1.6.
-Natural properties of the goods per se (internal spoilage, leakage, spontaneous ignition, etc.).
+Goods manufacturing flaws or defects resulting from the fact that on the date the Insurance Contract is executed the Goods have been previously used or have damages (defects) due to any other reasons.

 6.1.7.
+Natural properties of the Goods per se (internal spoilage, leakage, spontaneous ignition, etc.).

-Shortage or damage to the goods provided the external packing is intact.
+6.1.8.
+Shortage or damage to the Goods provided the external packing is intact.

 6.3.
-Apple phones, tablet computers and other electronic devices shipped through the Agent to Russia are covered by insurance exclusively if shipped through Qwintry Air.
+Apple phones, tablet computers and other electronic devices shipped through the Agent to Russia are covered by insurance exclusively if shipped through the delivery method Qwintry Air.

 6.4.
 Electronics, household appliances, power tools and computer components can have insurance coverage only of the manufacturer packaging is available.

 6.5.
-The goods purchased on the Ebay (ebay.com) multinational e-commerce websitecan have the insurance coverage only if the Insured submits a special request to the Agent for goods photographs to verify their physical state on the date the Insurance Contract is executed.
+The Goods purchased on the Ebay multinational e-commerce website can be insured only if the Insured submits a special request to the Agent for taking pictures of the Goods to verify its condition on the moment when the Insurance Contract is executed.

 6.6.
-No insurance coverage is provided for any indirect losses, in particular, loss of profit due to delays in good delivery, changes in bank loan interest rates, changes in currency exchange rates, fall in prices for goods or their delivery, non-pecuniary damage and any similar losses.
+No Insurance Coverage is provided for any indirect losses, in particular, loss of profit due to delays in good delivery, changes in bank loan interest rates, changes in currency exchange rates, fall in prices for Goods or for their delivery, non-pecuniary damage and any similar damages and losses.

 6.8.
-The Insured undertakes to independently track compliance or non-compliance of the insured goods, chosen shipment methods and other essential aspects with insurance exclusion rules.
-If the Insured actually pays the insurance premium non-complying with these rules the Insurance Contract is not deemed executed, the legal effects resulting from this insurance premium payment involve the Insurer’s obligation to return the insurance premium to the Insured, provided the appropriate requirement is submitted by the Insured.
+The Insured undertakes to control on his own compliance or non-compliance of the Goods insured by him, chosen shipment methods and other essential aspects with Insurance Coverage exclusion rules.
+If the Insured actually pays the insurance premium non-complying with these rules the Insurance Contract is not deemed executed, the legal effects resulting from this Insurance Premium payment involve the Insurer’s obligation to return the Insurance Premium to the Insured, provided the appropriate requirement is submitted by the Insured.

 7.1.
-Pursuant to these Directives and by virtue of the provisions of the applicable laws the Insurance Contract will be executed when the Insured takes actions (inter alia throughdocumenting an insurance certificate for the goods in their personal account on the website) that confirm their agreement with this offer and accepts it.
+Pursuant to these Directives and by virtue of the provisions of the applicable laws the Insurance Contract will be executed when the Insured takes actions (inter alia through issuing an insurance for the Goods in their personal account on the Website) that confirm their agreement with this offer and accepts it.

 7.4.
 The Insured has the sole responsibility for authenticity of the information provided to the Insurer.